 What we believe to be unique to this technology is its potential ability to be designed for specific combinations of ISP and thrust to improve in-space transportation operations.
 We believe other space propulsion technologies are unlikely to be designed to operate at the same mix of ISP and delta v, resulting in each having its disadvantages for transportation missions.
 We believe our technology has the potential to achieve considerable propulsive thrust levels while maintaining high ISP, which would enable shorter mission duration, enhanced reach, and higher payload mass ratios.
-Our objective is to evolve towards larger and more capabilities to scale well.
+Our objective is to evolve towards larger and more capable vehicles, and if we are successful in meeting this objective, we expect this technology's potential capabilities to scale well.
 We believe modifications will revolve around research and engineering to increase the size of the water tanks, radiation-hardening for our vehicles' components, and further scaling our thruster technology.
 While these potential capabilities will require significant development time and expense, we believe that our highly experienced team of engineers will help enable us to successfully enhance and scale our key technologies.